AliHaydarToprak/Wazuh-Active-Response/Remove-Threat by CDB List from Windows/README.md

 Note: I had previously divided agents into groups according to their operating systems, you can change the directories here according to the default or the directory you have configured yourself.

-First of all, I create my .sh file that will take action under the file that will provide distribution to Windows.
+First of all, go to drictory.

 	cd /var/ossec/etc/shared/Windows/